sven-hash/docs/docs/glossary.md

 **Credentials** - Unique values that prove the legitimacy of a user or individual.

-**Centralisation** - Refers to the concentration of control of an activity or organisation under a single authority, or small group of authorities.
+**Centralisation** - Refers to the concentration of control of an activity or organisation under a single authority.

 **[Delegating NYM](https://medium.com/coinmonks/what-you-have-to-know-about-staking-and-delegating-458b6d2300a5)** - Similar to bonding but by non-operators and as proof of their trust in a node operator providing a good quality of service.